 I love meeting new people, talking to them, learning about them and then capturing a brief moment of their lives.
 It is always a privilege when someone invites me to be a part of a significant time in their life, whether it be a vacation, engagement or wedding.
 Photography provides me the opportunities to tell stories, one frame at a time.

 I have always loved the art of photography, but I had never taken the time to consider it to be something I could do with my future.
-That was, up until about two years ago when my mom needed a second photographer for a wedding desperately.
+That was, up until about four years ago when my mom needed a second photographer for a wedding desperately.
 I had never photographed anything on a DSLR before; I'd only tagged along to family sessions to make the children (and sometimes, the adults) laugh for the camera.
-But, there I was, handed a camera and told the basics, then shooed off to work.
+(I'm sure many of you that has worked with my mom remember young me jumping around entertaining the kiddos during my moms sessions) But, there I was, handed a camera and told the basics, then shooed off to work.
 It turns out that that skill runs in my veins, just like my mom's.
 I learned everything I needed to know from there, by the good system of trial and error.
 And now, I'm here, hoping to further my journey as a photographer.
+I love working with families with children, extended families and capturing the love between newlyweds.